najoua-tech/cissp-memos/README.md

 This repository is my way to organize, digest, and internalize key concepts to make them actionable in real-world situations.

-Ce dépôt contient mes mémos de révision personnels pour la certification CISSP.
-En construction continue./This repository contains my personal review memos for the CISSP certification.
+This repository contains my personal review memos for the CISSP certification.
 In continuous construction.

 It's important to understand all the concepts